Canon G1 X vs Nikon D4

 Studio photographers will appreciate that the Nikon D4 (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X and the D4 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the D4 have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the G1X was followed by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the G1X and D4 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon D4 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X or the Nikon D4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.